MeatMime/MeatMime/README.md

 💬 - looking for a chat. i dont use this often but its in the name

 🎭- roleplay welcome.
 I don't use this much either

+IWC: interact with care; im probly upset and would prefer if you were being pushy, sarcastic or just mean in general

+IW-caution: I'm the sarcastic one and might not be in the mood to talk with others i dont like/know

+C+H: you CAN sit with me! even if I'm afk or not. i live it when others sit with me

+Rp/NO rp: in the name... roleplay open or NOT open
  </details>
 !
 NO NSFW STUUF AT ALL youll be blocked